Trowers & Hamlins trainee recruitment

 Continue reading

-And it’s not just the shorter hours that the regional rookies extol the virtues of.
-“The combination of living in Exeter but working for first-rate clients both in London and in the South West on highly stimulating matters cannot be matched,” reports one rookie.
+And regional rookies don’t just enjoy the shorter hours.
+“The combination of living in Exeter but working for first-rate clients both in London and in the South West on highly stimulating matters cannot be matched,” reports one South West recruit.

-The offices are mostly “solid”, with the London office reportedly upstaging neighbour Slaughter and May with its glass-fronted split-level reception.
-However, their Birmingham home “could do with an update”, and opinion seems divided on the Manchester offering ― one rookie describes it as being “quite dated”, but another mentions it is “probably one of the best amongst our competitors”.
+The offices are mostly “solid”, with the London hub reportedly upstaging neighbour Slaughter and May with its glass-fronted split-level reception.
+However, the firm’s Birmingham home “could do with an update”, and opinion seems divided on the Manchester offering — one rookie describes it as being “quite dated”, but another mentions it is “probably one of the best amongst our competitors”.
 Either these rookies are on different floors, or the standard is pretty low!
+With renovations and relocations rumoured to be around the corner, the London office could very well face some competition soon!

 Deadlines